QPThree/101d1/201/07read.md

 ![Constructor Function](../images/constructorfunction.png)

 Our constructor functino above is BaseballPlayer.
 When called, we can pass arguments to the function and assign this to a variable named of our choosing.
 This variable is now our object with properties set to our passed in argument values.

+---

 <a name="topic2"></a>

 ## Tables

+Whether your local newspaper, crypto-currency app, or HTML page, tables are effective ways to portray data.

+Tables in HTMl are declared witht he < table > element.
+Headers and cells can be identified by your document with the < th > and < td > respectively.
+These headers and cells will sit inside of our < td > element, which represents a single row of our table.

+Our tables can be styled with borders and backgrounds, similar to other elements in our documents.

+---

 <a name="topic3"></a>